Yes, you read that headline correctly.

 Having all the points and miles in the world doesn’t mean much if you can’t use them.
 And finding the award space you need to actually put your miles to use can be a challenge – especially if you want to fly first or business class.

 But the pandemic has turned that on its head, too.
-We’ve found unthinkable amounts of premium award space for travel in 2021 – and yes, we also send those alerts to Thrifty Traveler Premium members.
+We’ve found unthinkable amounts of premium award space for travel in 2021 and into 2022 – and yes, we also send those alerts to Thrifty Traveler Premium members.

 Here’s a small taste of the amazing award space we’ve found in the last few months:

-- Fly Japan Airlines’ amazing business class to Tokyo in spring 2021, with space for two or more
+- Fly Japan Airlines’ amazing business class to Tokyo through the fall of 2021, with space for two or more

 - Use Delta SkyMiles to fly the family to Israel in Virgin Atlantic suites

-- Wide-open award space to fly the amazing Qatar Qsuites to the Middle East or even South Africa
+- Wide-open award space to fly the amazing Qatar Qsuites to the Middle East, the Maldives, or even South Africa

 Really, that’s just a sample.
 Point blank, it’s never been easier to book business class or first class seats using miles.
-And that includes travel far out in 2021.
+And that includes travel far out in 2021 and into 2022.

 Travel is on the ropes right now.
 Few people are traveling, and the road back to normal will be a long and winding one.